 Missed our Open Day information sessions?
 You can listen to them here

-Research degrees include a Master of Science or PhD and involve a major research investigation or a series of related research projects, the results of which make a significant contribution to the knowledge and understanding in a field of study.
+Higher degrees by research, such as the Master of Philosophy (Science) and Doctor of Philosophy (Science), are research-only degrees designed for students who already have a background in research and involve a major research investigation or a series of related research projects, the results of which make a significant contribution to the knowledge and understanding in a field of study.

 The International Centre provides support and information for international students on admission, fees and visas.